 During that time Geerte also organised the Lower East Side Art Gallery Collective “The Edge” and her art work was reviewed in art magazines such as “While You Were Sleeping” and “Direct Art Buyer”.

 In the late Nineties, Geerte received training in 3D animation at the Center for Advanced Digital Applications at New York University.
 She produced traditional animation, character modeling and 3D animation for Animation NYC (National Video Center and Recording Studios Inc.) in New York City.
-She then moved on to become the Lead Character Modeler at Pulse Entertainment in San Francisco, CA where she modeled, textured and rigged 3D models for clients such as Warner Brothers, Nike, Britney Spears, Budweiser, NBC, Mattel, KROQ, CBS Moneymarket, Anatomical Travelogue, etc.
+She then took on the position of Lead Character Modeler at Pulse Entertainment in San Francisco, where she modeled, textured and rigged 3D models for clients such as Warner Brothers, Nike, Britney Spears, Budweiser, NBC, Mattel, KROQ, CBS Moneymarket, Anatomical Travelogue, etc.

-Geerte went on to co-own design businesses Aloha Web Designers on Kauai, Hawaii and Spectrum Art Studios in Penn Valley, California.
+Geerte later co-owned two design businesses: Aloha Web Designers on Kauai, Hawaii, and Spectrum Art Studios in Penn Valley, California.

-Since 2006 Geerte has been lecturing, developing curriculum and managing faculty as a Visual Communications Professor and Remote & Hybrid Learning Expert at several colleges and universities across the United States such as The Art Institute of Pittsburgh, DeVry University, The University of Texas at Austin, Miami International University and American Intercontinental University.
-She continued her career as Visual Communication and International Communication Professor at Hanze University of Applied Sciences in Groningen, The Netherlands.
+Beginning in 2006, Geerte taught, developed curricula, and managed faculty as a Professor of Visual Communications and an expert in Remote and Hybrid Learning.
+She held positions at several colleges and universities across the United States, including The Art Institute of Pittsburgh, DeVry University, The University of Texas at Austin, Miami International University, and American Intercontinental University.
+She later continued her academic career as a Professor of Visual Communication and International Communication at Hanze University of Applied Sciences in Groningen, The Netherlands.

 Exhibits